-One thing everyone agrees on is that there are a total of four generations of staff at work today (a fifth will be entering soon, but let’s not worry about that just yet!)
+One thing everyone agrees on is that there are a total of four generations of staff at work today (a fifth will be in the mix soon, but let’s not worry about Generation Alpha just yet!)

 Millennials, Generation X-ers, Baby Boomers and Traditionalists span from the 1920s right through to 1997.
 The youngest generation are the Millennials (also called Generation Y by some).

 This year the youngest will reach 18 and the eldest 38.
 Next is Generation X. Generation X-ers were born from 1965 through to 1979, meaning they’ll be celebrating their 38th birthdays through to their big 5-0s this year.
 Baby Boomers are now 51 to 69, and finally, Traditionalists sit at the very top, at 70 and upwards.

 1. Does your workforce represent a majority of one generation or a mixture of several?

 Distinguishing which generation, or generations, make up the majority of a company is no easy task.
 Millennials may account for around half of the world’s employees, but it differs greatly across industry and country.

 The architecture industry for example, which requires seven years of education, is likely to have an older staff population than a social media agency which actively encourages job applications from sixth form and college graduates.

 It should go without saying that not everyone behaves exactly as their demographic suggests.
 Pretty much everyone in the workplace is capable of Zooming after getting to grips in lockdown!
 But for the most part, establishing what your company is made up of is essential.

 2. Have you paired the right generations to the best employee communication practices?

 Undoubtedly, one of the biggest barriers across the generations is how they like to communicate with one other.
 Whilst the Baby Boomers are more likely to appreciate having a team around them, and often see meetings as a necessary cog in daily working life, later generations are far more independent.